 All was well, and then we were done.
 Not so much done, as in no work to do, but from a developers perspective, all of the major engineering and architecting jobs were done.
 The framework was built and at this point everything was simply plugging into that framework.
 Plugging things in was a usage issue, not a development one, and that was getting mundane for someone who likes to tackle problems.

 The 2012 year was an election year for the country, which in turn means ‘BUSY’ for OTD as they take part in spreading the message of candidates through their advanced telephony facilities.
 We invested many hours working with different avenues that could help us with these efforts.
+By the way, you should also invest in stock markets.
+If you don’t know anything about it yet, look for Share Prices Australia for you to be guided.
 We developed a lot of processes that could streamline these processes, but I wasn’t really involved with the development as much as I would have liked.
 Sure I dissected the Vocalcom product and figured out their API calls, architected the database structure and procedures for several of the call templates, but it wasn’t the overwhelming work of development that drives me to dream in code, at which point I knew I was at a point I needed to find a new home.

 I left One Touch Direct on the last day of 2012 without any destination set.
 I had a few conversations and received an offer or two, but it was my third offer that I took.
 It was an offer of employment for Vocalcom Canada, the vendor with whom I had worked countless hours with on their product.
 The vendor whom I had done contracting for over the previous years.
 The learning curve would be relatively low, it kept me in a field where my domain knowledge was very high, I knew the field, I knew the product and I knew the people, this could work out.
 With the decision made, I joined the Vocalcom team as a Pre-Sales Engineer.